maikszusevics/IT-Security-Support-Bootcamp/Learning/Pluralsight/Your-Role-in-Protecting-the-Company.md

     - **Do not enter information.**
     - If you entered your credentials, **change your password immediately** and **report it**.

-Mistakes happen to everyone — catching it early is just as important as preventing it.
+Mistakes happen to everyone, catching it early is just as important as preventing it.

 ---